 The police department holds monthly classes in TIPS (Training for Intervention Procedures).
 Classes are $15 for each person which covers the cost of the required textbook.
 If a business has at least five employees that need training, a special class may be held for that business.
 All employees in Silverthorne that serve or sell alcohol are required to complete alcohol awareness training as a condition of the business liquor license.

-This is a Christmas program to distribute gifts to deserving children in the area.
-Christmas ornaments in the shape of angels with children's gender and age written on them are hung on trees placed throughout the Town.
+Adopt an Angel is a Christmas program to distribute gifts to deserving children in the area.
+Christmas ornaments in the shape of angels with children's gender and age are hung on trees placed throughout the Town.
 Anyone can choose an ornament, purchase a present for the child, and return the presents to the police department, unwrapped, to be distributed during Christmas week.

-The police department has a program in cooperation with the Summit High School for students that are interested in a law enforcement career to apply as an intern with the police department.
+The Silverthorne Police Department has a program in cooperation with Summit High School for students that are interested in a law enforcement career where students can apply to be an intern.
 The internship generally last for one semester and the student earns credit hours towards their graduation.
-Tasks assigned to the intern vary; however they are geared toward providing the student with information about the criminal justice system, mixed with a limited amount of "hands on" public contact.
+Tasks assigned to the intern vary and are geared toward providing the student with information about the criminal justice system, mixed with a limited amount of "hands on" public contact.

 The Silverthorne Police Department encourages civilians to ride with officers for a limited time during their work shift.
 This allows the civilian to see what an officer does on a day-to-day basis and also allows potential applicants or future officers to get a feel for what police work entails.

 Fingerprints are offered at the Summit County Justice Center at 501 North Park Avenue in Breckenridge.
 No walk-ins will be accepted.
 Payment is due at time of service (no cash accepted).
 Please make an appointment at the following website: https://uenroll.identogo.com/ Customer service: 1-855-845-7434.